jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 The whole cake might be a fresh one that's replacing the one that sold out.
 But yet, the cake with less slices stands out to us.

+![ParisBakery](/assets/blogimages/ParisBakery.jpg "A Bakery in Paris")

 I bet it'll benefit bakeries to leave only 2 - 3 slices on a tray, instead of the whole cake.

-![ParisBakery](/assets/blogimages/ParisBakery.jpg "A Bakery in Paris") *A Bakery in Paris*